bocoup/webpack-workshop/content/01-working-around-incompatibilities/content/01-resolving-require.md

 Another very strong use case for creating resolve alias for modules is testing.

-If we are using webpack to produce a library, ee should write our tests as if we were consumers of our library.
+If we are using webpack to produce a library, we should write our tests as if we were consumers of our library.
 We shouldn't require realative paths to `src` to get to our methods to test, we should test the publicly exported API.

 Using resolve aliases, we can write our tests using `require('mylibrary')` and still have the advantage of using the `src` files in dev mode, but be able to easily swap out that dependency and run tests against the minified production version.